Breast Implant Reconstruction (One-stage)

 Fat grafting to the breast/chest may be recommended to enhance the final result.
 A breast lift or breast reduction may be needed on the other breast in order to improve symmetry if only one breast is removed.
 A new nipple can be made and areolar tattooing can be done if the nipple was removed.

-Your Breast Implant Reconstruction (One-stage) will be performed by Dr. Cabbabe's surgery center located in St. Louis, MO.
+Your Breast Implant Reconstruction (One-stage) will be performed in a hospital or surgery center in St. Louis, MO.

 Patients usually stay one night in the hospital then are discharged the following day.
 Dr. Cabbabe sees patients regularly after surgery.